shopgate/retail-red-docs/markdown/guides/integrations/order/overview.md

 ## Order Flow

 Generally the basic order flow consists of four stages.
-In the first stage (1) the customer creates an order in retail.red by turning a cart into the order during checkout.
+In the first stage (1) the customer creates an order in Shopgate by turning a cart into the order during checkout.
 This order is a [Sales Order](#sales-order).
-The second stage (2) is the internal processing of the order by the retail.red order platform.
+The second stage (2) is the internal processing of the order by the Shopgate order platform.
 The order gets split and routed to fitting locations in the third stage (3, fulfillment) as [Fulfillment Order(s)](#fulfillment-order).
 In the last stage (4) all parts of the order get deliverd or picked up.

 <!--  inline: true -->